kevinresol/game-server-docker/games/dont-starve-together/README.md

 ### Server Config

-Environment variables prefixed with `DST_` will be written to the config file before server start.
+Environment variables prefixed with `DST_CLUSTER_` will be written to the cluster's `cluster.ini` file before server start.

 ### Script Arguments